Our story so far

 Triangle’s practice is built on some very clear values:

-• All children and young people have the right to learn, grow and take risks, to be respected and to be involved in decisions about their lives.
+• Everyone has the right to learn, grow and take risks, to be respected and to be involved in decisions about their lives.

-• Children and young people should be active partners in the assessment of their situations and generally should be approached as the primary client in our work: we aim to avoid placing children or young people in passive, vulnerable or victim roles.
+• Individuals should be active partners in the assessment of their situations and generally should be approached as the primary client in our work: we aim to avoid placing children or young people in passive, vulnerable or victim roles.

-• Children and young people’s needs, including those arising from their impairments or from their experiences, must be properly understood if they are to participate meaningfully and have their needs met.
+• An individual’s needs, including those arising from their impairments or experiences, must be properly understood to enable meaningful participation and ensure their needs are met.

-• Children and young people’s communicative competence can be enabled or constrained by adult behaviour and as part of our role we may need to intervene with adults within and beyond Triangle.
+• An individual’s communicative competence can be enabled or constrained by adult behaviour and as part of our role we may need to intervene with adults within and beyond Triangle.